-- An enclosure surrounds a farm comprising a sheep pen and, on the right, four beehives and a dovecote.
-Inside the house, a woman and a couple of young man and young woman warm themselves in front of the fire.
-Outside, a man chops down a tree with an axe, bundles of sticks at his feet, while another gets ready to go inside while blowing on his hands to warm them.
-Further away, a third drives a donkey, loaded with wood, towards the neighbouring village. - It is the leading example of the International Gothic style in the Netherlands. - Patron was John, Duke of Berry who died in 1416, the same year as the three Limbourg brothers, possibly of the plague.
+- Hieronymus Bosch was an Early Netherlandish artist and their style is a continuation of Late Gothic which in the 14th century became International Gothic and it is found mostly in illuminated manuscripts. - Here is an example of International Gothic from perhaps the most famous of all illuminated manuscripts, the Très Riches Heures of the Duc de Berry and this is February. - We see an enclosure surrounding a farm with a sheep pen and, on the right, four beehives and a dovecote.
+Inside the house, a woman and a couple, a young man and woman warm themselves in front of the fire.
+The detail I like is the unashamed way the couple lift up their clothes to warm their nether regions. - Outside, a man chops down a tree with an axe, bundles of sticks at his feet, while another gets ready to go inside while blowing on his hands to warm them.
+Further away, a third drives a donkey, loaded with wood, towards the neighbouring village.

+• The patron was John, Duke of Berry who died in 1416, the same year as the three Limbourg brothers, possibly of the plague.